 Boston is under siege!
 A couple weeks ago an oppressive wave of heat and humidity descended upon the city sending our “feels like” temperatures into the triple digits.
-I know, I know, I should feel bad complaining about this having lived in New York, DC, and Kansas where the air is soupy enough to swim in come August, and most recently in Texas where the scorching heat will melt the skin off your face most months out of the year, but I’m a Northerner now, and us Yanks just can’t handle the heat.
+I know, I know, I should feel bad complaining about this having lived in New York, DC, and Kansas where the air is soupy enough to swim in come August, and in Texas where the dry, scorching heat will melt the skin off your face most months out of the year.
+But I’m a Northerner now, and us Yanks just can’t handle the heat.
 Which is precisely why I’ve come up with an arsenal of meals that require very little time in front of a hot stove and can be prepared early in the day when the temperature is a bit cooler.
 Best of all, these dinners are designed to be served and eaten cold, preferably with a chilled glass of whatever you’re into drinking right now (for me, it’s my hubby’s awesome wine spritzers with homemade lemon syrup and fresh mint.)

 *wiping drool off my chin as I type*

-Oh, and I was also lucky enough to score this rusty old cast iron skillet for the awesome price of free! that I lovingly brought back to life with a little bit of elbow grease and a whole lot of swearing.(And now, my sweet little friend, you will make me delicious grilled cheeses.)
+Oh, and I was also lucky enough to score this rusty old cast iron skillet for the awesome price of free! that I lovingly brought back to life with a little bit of elbow grease and a whole lot of cursing.(And now, my sweet little friend, you will make me delicious grilled cheeses.)

 Cold Szechuan Noodles with Chicken

 This recipe is actually a riff on one I posted back in 2014, but it’s changed a little over the years (haven’t we all!), and I’d like say, matured a bit?
-In this version, I’ve swapped out the heavy buckwheat noodles for a lighter rice noodle, added some umami-packed flavors, and included shredded chicken, graduating it from side dish to main course.
+In this version, I’ve swapped out the heavy buckwheat noodles for a lighter rice noodle, added some umami-packed flavors, and included shredded chicken, graduating this from a side dish to a main course.
 And as I mentioned above, this recipe is designed to be tweaked to your taste, so if you hate radishes, leave ’em out.
 Chicken not your thing?
 Throw in shrimp, tofu, or shredded beef instead.
 Also, there are a few specialty items that I’ve indicated with an asterisk (*), and, whenever possible, I’ve suggested a more mainstream pantry item for substitution.
 The goal here is not to think too hard about this dish, because really, our brains are already mushy enough from the heat.

-- 8-10 oz. rice noodles (white or brown)
+8-10 oz. rice noodles (white or brown)

-- 2 cups shredded precooked chicken
+2 cups shredded precooked chicken (omit for vegetarian)

-- 2 radishes, thinly sliced
+2 radishes, thinly sliced

-- 2 Hakurei, thinly sliced
+2 Hakurei, thinly sliced

-- 2 scallions, thinly sliced
+2 scallions, thinly sliced

-- 1 small cucumber, thinly sliced into rounds
+1 small cucumber, thinly sliced into rounds

-- 1 bell pepper (preferably red, orange, or yellow – or purple if you can find one!)
+1 bell pepper (preferably red, orange, or yellow – or purple if you can find one!)

 1½ tsp sesame seeds, divided

 ¼ cup basil leaves, roughly torn (cilantro or mint would work well, too)